jiamingmao/data-analysis/Assignments/Challenge (Discrete Choice).md

 ## Reference

-Estimation of games is is a type of **structural estimation**, and has been a big topic in *empirical industrial organization*.
+Estimation of games is a type of **structural estimation**, and has been a big topic in *empirical industrial organization*.

-While there is a long list of literature, here you can find a simple introduction to the estimation of static discrete games: [Ellickson & Misra (2011)](https://github.com/jiamingmao/data-analysis/tree/master/Materials/Games).
+While there is a long list of literature, here you can find a simple introduction to the estimation of static games: [Ellickson & Misra (2011)](https://github.com/jiamingmao/data-analysis/tree/master/Materials/Games).